gambol99/kube-cover/README.md

 ### **Kube Cover**
 ---

-**Kube Cover** is a short-term hack to enable security policies via the Kuberneres API.
+**Kube Cover** is a short-term hack to enable security policies via the Kubernetes API.
 Presently, items such as privileged, host network, host, pid/ipc, host port range and docker capabilities are difficult or in some cases impossible to enforce a security policy.
 Kube Cover provide's a stepping stone into using  those policies while we wait for the kubernetes project to resolve and release them.
 Note, the actually policies are based on a PR released into Openshift Origin

 ##### **Usage**